AriaFallah/WebpackTutorial/part1/README.md

 our hacky solution from going into production.

 Basically to make Webpack hot reload our HTML we need to make it part of our dependency tree by requiring it in one of our files.
-In order to do this, we will be using the `raw` webpack loader, which pulls our HTML into javascript as a string, but additionally will do exactly what we need: add the HTML to the dependency tree.
+In order to do this, we will be using the `raw-loader` loader, which pulls our HTML into javascript as a string, but additionally will do exactly what we need: add the HTML to the dependency tree.